Why is WSDOT

 - Fall 2014: Begin property acquisitions

-- Fall 2015: Advertise project to contractors for construction
+- Spring 2015: Advertise project to contractors for construction

-The majority of the project is funded by a $2.4 million 2013 Washington State Federal Lands Access Program grant.
-The purpose of the grant is to improve safe access to recreational and scenic activities within the Mount Baker-Snoqualmie National Forest.
+The project is funded by a $2.4 million from the 2013 Washington State Federal Lands Access Program grant.
+The purpose of the program is to improve safe access to recreational and scenic activities within the Mount Baker-Snoqualmie National Forest.

 How can I get more information?